 ArtsBuild Announces New Grant Programs

-ArtsBuild will be accepting applications for two new grant programs this spring: Mission Support Grants and Program/Project Support Grants.
+ArtsBuild accepted applications for two new grant programs this spring: Mission Support Grants and Program/Project Support Grants.

 Mission Support Grants replace our current Cultural Partner grant program and are designed to support access to the arts by providing general operating funds to eligible organizations that have arts at the center of their mission.

-Interested organizations that have not received Cultural Partner funding in the past must contact Rodney Van Valkenburg at (423) 777-4214 or email@example.com by March 10, 2017.
-Application deadline is March 31, 2017.
+Interested organizations that have not received Cultural Partner funding in the past must contact Rodney Van Valkenburg at (423) 777-4214 or firstname.lastname@example.org by March 10, 2017.
+Application deadline was March 31, 2017.

 Program/Project Support Grants support access to the arts by providing funds for arts programs and projects to eligible arts and non-arts non-profit organizations and government entities.